KSEE: Subchannels

-The station's digital signal is multiplexed:
+KSEE's transmitter is located on Bear Mountain (near Meadow Lakes).
+The station's signal is multiplexed:

 The 26.4 subchannel is hosted on KSEE as part of Fresno's ATSC 3.0 (NextGen TV) deployment, launched June 2022, in which Nexstar is a participant.

-KSEE shut down its analog signal, over UHF channel 24, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 24; the analog signal remained on the air for the other two weeks to provide transition information as part of the SAFER Act, The station was then moved to channel 20 in the 10th and final phase of the repack in 2020.
+KSEE ended regular programming on its analog signal, over UHF channel 24, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 24; the analog signal remained on the air until June 19 to provide transition information as part of the SAFER Act, The station was then moved to channel 20 in the 10th and final phase of the repack in 2020.